YonatanRubin/LogicTrainingWheels/proof-verification/README.md

 * First column for row number in the proof (the one you use for justification).
 * Second column with the actual statements.
 * Third column with the justification for each row.

+The verification will create a new file named `**original_file**-checked.docx`.
+This file will contain the original proofs and color the justification color according to the following rules:

+* <span style="color:green">GREEN</span> when the statement follows from the justification or a showline and it's related lines are in accordance with the specified method.
+* <span style="color:red">RED</span> when it does not.
+* <span style="color:yellow">YELLOW</span> when there is no justification for the line.
+* <span style="color:purple">PURPLE</span> when there was an error in checking the justification.
+This usually indicates that either the statement was not a valid statement or that the justification does not have enough rows as it should.

 You can also write as text, but due to the indifference between two different lines being a single paragraph or two paragraphs the output will be the same as a plain text file.